-Do you ever have that morning where you wake up, and life just stinks?
+Do you ever have a morning where you wake up, and life just stinks?
 The last thing on your mind is an “attitude of gratitude.”
 In your mind, you ponder how life is unfair, or how you got the short end of the stick.
 It can be a dangerous place to reside for too long.

 In the blink of an eye, life’s negativity can overpower us, especially if we are in the midst of unwanted circumstances.
 When that happens to me …

 I see UGLY, I feel UGLY, and I am UGLY.

 Imperfections jump out at me from everywhere including all of my shortcomings and yours too.
 The pictures are crooked, the house is cold, and the furniture is worn.
 I look around, and I see everything I want but do not have.
 Of course, social media loves to toy with me as I look at happy people with smiles shining bright, a vacation I only dream of, and perfect lives displayed for all to see.

 What can one do to avert the massive volcano of unhappiness that is about to erupt?
 The best possible solution is to …